bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/filesystem-object.md

 The user ID of the user who owns this filesystem object.

+{% qna %}
+Q: uid of file "/etc/passwd"
+A: 0
+{% endqna %}

 # user execute of &lt;filesystem object&gt; : boolean

-Returns `True` if the owner (user) has execute permissions on the given filesystem object.
+Returns `True` if the owner has execute permissions on the given filesystem object.

+{% qna %}
+Q: user execute of file "/bin/bash"
+A: True
+{% endqna %}

 # user mask of &lt;filesystem object&gt; : integer

-Integer representing user permissions (3 bit mask, RWX) on the specified filesystem object.
+Returns an integer representing the owner permissions on the specified filesystem object.

+{% qna %}
+Q: user mask of file "/etc/passwd"
+A: 6
+{% endqna %}

 # user name of &lt;filesystem object&gt; : string

-Returns the owner (user) name of the specified filesystem object.
+Returns the owner name of the specified filesystem object.

+{% qna %}
+Q: user name of file "/etc/passwd"
+A: root
+{% endqna %}

 # user read of &lt;filesystem object&gt; : boolean

-Returns the owner (user) read permissions for the specified filesystem object.
+Returns the owner read permissions for the specified filesystem object.

+{% qna %}
+Q: user read of file "/etc/passwd"
+A: True
+{% endqna %}

 # user write of &lt;filesystem object&gt; : boolean

-Returns the owner (user) write permissions for the specified filesystem object.
+Returns the owner write permissions for the specified filesystem object.

+{% qna %}
+Q: user write of file "/etc/passwd"
+A: True
+{% endqna %}

 # version of &lt;filesystem object&gt; : version